skmin-lab/unixmd/docs/source/objects/mqc/main.rst

    md.run(qm=qm, input_dir="./TRAJ.sh", save_scr=True, save_qm_log=False)

-   # Making molecule and qm objects are omitted in this sample code, but they must be declared to use run method in advance.

 Detailed description of arguments
 ''''''''''''''''''''''''''''''''''''

 - **input_dir** *(string)* - Default: *'./'*

   Direcrtory for dynamics output.
 All md output, saved log, ... etc will be saved in this directory.
   If the directory already present, it will be removed and new directory will be made.

 \

 - **save_qm_log** *(boolean)* - Default: *False*

   Save QM calculation logs for passed timestep.
 Logs will be saved in **'input_dir/qm_log_dir'**.

 \

 - **save_mm_log** *(boolean)* - Default: *False*

   Save MM calculation logs for passed timestep.
 Logs will be saved in **'input_dir/mm_log_dir'**.
- If there is no mm data, this argument will be ignored.
+  If there is no MM data, this argument will be ignored.

 \

 - **save_scr** *(boolean)* - Default: *True*

- Save scratch output directory in **'input_dir/md/scr_qm'** after qm calculation, and **'input_dir/md/scr_mm'** after MM calculation.
+  Save scratch output directory in **'input_dir'**/md/scr_qm after QM calculation, and **'input_dir'**/md/scr_mm after MM calculation.

 \

 - **restart** *(string)* - Default: *None*

   Writting options for restarting dynamics from halted trajectory.

   + *'write'*: Write a new output, starting from halted timestep.
   + *'append'*: Write a output continually starting from a halted timestep.

 \